Economic and Political Overview

 Rwanda is a one-party dominant state with the RPF (Rwandan Patriotic Front – a Tutsi nationalist and populist party which overthrew the Hutu-led government in Rwanda) in power.
 Opposition parties are allowed, but are widely considered to have no real chance of gaining power.
 Some of the other important political parties are:

-- Social Democratic Party (centre-left)
+- Social Democratic Party: centre-left

-- Liberal Party
+- Liberal Party: centre, liberalism

-- Social Party Imberakuri (social-democratic)
+- Social Party Imberakuri: social-democratic

-- Democratic Green Party (green-liberal)
+- Democratic Green Party: green-liberal

 Type of State

-Rwanda is a democratic republic.
+Rwanda is a presidential republic.

 Executive Power

 The President of Rwanda is the head of state, and the Prime Minister is the head of government.
 The Prime Minister and the Council of Ministers exercise the executive power.
-The President is elected by popular vote for a seven-year term, which can be renewed indefinetly, and appoints the Prime Minister and all other members of Cabinet.
+The President is elected by popular vote for a seven-year term, which can be renewed indefinitely, and appoints the Prime Minister and all other members of the Cabinet.

 Legislative Power

-Legislative power in Rwanda vests in Parliament, which consists of two chambers: Chamber of Deputies, whose 80 members are elected every 5 years; and the Senate, whose 26 members are elected or appointed for a mandate of 8 years (art.
+Legislative power in Rwanda vests in Parliament, which consists of two chambers: the Chamber of Deputies, whose 80 members are elected every 5 years; and the Senate, whose 26 members are elected or appointed for a mandate of 8 years (art.
 64 of the Rwandan Constitution).
-Out of the 26 members of Senate, 12 elected by provincial councils, 8 are appointed by the President to ensure the representation of historically marginalised communities, 4 are appointed by the National Consultative Forum of Political Organisations, and 2 are elected by the staff of two universities (a public institution and a private one).
+Out of the 26 members of the Senate, 12 are elected by provincial councils, 8 are appointed by the President to ensure the representation of historically marginalised communities, 4 are appointed by the National Consultative Forum of Political Organisations, and 2 are elected by the staff of two universities (a public institution and a private one).

 Indicator of Freedom of the Press